UWRealityLab/xrcapstone21sp-team1/docs/blog3.md

 ### Individual work log

 - **Clarisa:** I [remixed](https://cate-edit.glitch.me/) Timothy's [original demo](https://super-hands-croquet.glitch.me/) which enabled multiple users to join a room and you could see the users movement in real time.
 My changes included adding networked audio in the room - so now users can chat with one another through the microphone in a discord style.
 This was based on the provided [demo](https://glitch.com/edit/#!/uwrl-networked-aframe-audio) for networked audio given to the class.
-After that - Timothy and I worked together to implement the croquet logic for having an entity/object's position update for all users in the room when one user interacts/moves the object in the room.
-This is the logic needed to have a dodgeballs position update for all users in the room and is a key part of our project.
+After that - Timothy and I started work together to implement the croquet logic for having an entity/object's position update for all users in the room when one user interacts/moves the object in the room.
+We implementing the Model/View code but need to debug it this weekend more.
 I also implemented movement controls in our remixed glitch project so users can also move around the room with their joysticks.

 - **Akash:** I worked on our implementation of hands in VR with Eddie.
 We tried various different implementations of tracking the position of the ball and hand and using it for throwing to get the most natural feel.
 It still requires some fine tuning but the throws already feel much better than with superhands.